cogentcore/core/text/README.md

 * `text/lines`: manages Spans and Runs for line-oriented uses (texteditor, terminal).
 Need to move `parse/lexer/Pos` into lines, along with probably some of the other stuff from lexer, and move `parser/tokens` into `text/tokens` as it is needed to be our fully general token library for all markup.
 Probably just move parse under text too?

-* `text/text`: manages the general purpose text layout framework.
-TODO: do we make the most general-purpose LaTeX layout system with arbitrary textobject elements as in canvas?
-Is this just the `core.Text` guy? textobjects are just wrappers around `render.Render` items -- need an interface that gives the size of the elements, and how much detail does the layout algorithm need?
+* `text/text`: is the general unconstrained text layout framework: do we make the most general-purpose LaTeX layout system with arbitrary textobject elements as in canvas?
+Is this just the core.Text guy? textobjects are just wrappers around `render.Render` items -- need an interface that gives the size of the elements, and how much detail does the layout algorithm need? need to be able to put any Widget elements.
+This is all a bit up in the air.
+In the mean time, we can start with a basic go-text based text-only layout system that will get `core.Text` functionality working.